 Create a fun keepsake ornament using your child’s artwork!
 These sweet ornaments make great gifts for family members.

-It’s day 11 of my 12 Days of a Crafty Christmas series!
+It’s day 11 of my 12 Days of Holiday Crafts series!
 Today I’m sharing how to create a sweet keepsake ornament using your child’s artwork!
 I chose to create my ornaments on wood rounds I found at Joann Fabrics.
 They already had the holes pre-drilled making things super easy.
 I’ve also seen these fun wooden cut-outs in the shape of ornaments now that the holiday craft supplies are out.
 Those those would be a great option too!

 To transfer the artwork onto the ornament, I used T-Shirt Transfer paper.
 I usually use this for transferring images to fabric, but was pleasantly surprised how well it worked transferring the images to wood!
 I tried using both the Dark T-Shirt and Light T-Shirt transfer sheets.
 They both worked well with different results.
 Check out the tutorial for the how-to and to decide which type of transfer sheets would be best for your project!

 - Wooden rounds

 - T-Shirt Transfers– Both Dark T-Shirt Transfers and Light T-Shirt Transfers will work.
 Check out the tutorial to see the difference!

 - Sharpie for writing name and year

 These are the different packages I had in my stash.
 I used a variety pack that came with both Dark and Light T-Shirt Transfer sheets – it measured 4″ x 6″.
 If you are making lots of these keepsake ornaments for family or friends you can buy full sheets and print multiple images per sheet.